kellykochanski/rescal-snow/paper.md

 In southern regions, snow whirls over prairies and tundra.
 Where it lands, it covers plants and animals against the winter cold, and melts into their fresh water in the spring.
 Most snow that falls, however, does not stay on the ground: it blows away.

+*Previous models do not cover small length scales or self-organization -> Statement of need*

 Previous snow models do not cover <100m length scales.
 This means they miss important small scale heterogeneities, which are known to have important climate effects.
 They also entirely miss snow dunes and bedforms.
-Several authors have shown that these features are shaped by processes such as time-dep cohesion that have not been included in previous geomorph models
+Several authors have shown that these features are shaped by processes such as time-dep cohesion that have not been included in previous geomorph models, and that are not easy to modify in existing snow models --- need space for process-based geomorph

+*rescal-snow covers wind redistribution + snow self-orgazation in a process-based framework on <100m length scales*

 We address all of these difficulties: rescal-snow covers 0.1-100m length scales it is designed to capture self-org w cellular automata we have added time-dep cohesion, in a framework easy for user to alter

+*Ongoing work with rescal-snow*

+My stuff
+Authors interested in rescal for snow dunes; we'll make their work easier for them

+*Good practices - make review easy for JOSS*

-We also go for good practices, hope useful for snow sci and E surf proc: open source code etc building on prev contributions encourage future contributions easy parallel runs, scaling analysis, aim to make UQ and param space exploration standard feature of snow sci and geomorph analysis
+We also go for good practices, hope useful for snow sci and E surf proc: open source code, licensed under GNU GPL 3 or later version (see LICENSE.md), installation instructions, new files carefully documented (though some inherited from older work, clearly stated at top of each file), community guidelines to encourage future contribution, inc. tutorials designed to be accessible to researchers with diverse computational experience.

+Examples: walk through an obv. problem this software aims to solve: 'how does snow stick through the ground?', unique new features of this software.
+Also designed to be accessible to scientists with different levels of computational background by including clear prerequisites and pointers towards useful tutorials where those may be necessary.

+Also have done our best to set an example of good contribution for the snow science community: continued dev of open-source software, clear acknowledgement of previous work and authors, developing in a direction that encourages good, robust, reproducible computational science by updating performance, giving directions for parallel runs for UQ/rigorous param space exploration, etc.

 ---